ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 Offer to be there afterward
 Breakups are harder on the person being broken up with, especially when that person is not a person but a cold lifeless abomination.
 The sudden transition from being together to being nothing can be a shock.
 Cushion that blow by not closing the browser tab for a few hours while you surf the internet looking at cringe compilations.

-Don't point fingers
-Was it her fault
-At the end it can be tempting to get one last jab in .
-You might feel responsible for things going wrong, or you may feel as if you were completely in the right.

 Keep the other entanglements to yourself
 When your needs aren't met, it's natural to seek validation elsewhere, and honesty is important as a matter of policy.
 But too much honesty can come off as insensitive.
 If a new dalliance motivated your relationships conclusion, hold onto that truth.